michaeljlin/hello-operator/README.md

 While active, the script maintains two trackers, one for players that have logged in and another for games that have been created.

-To handle secured functions described in the [lobby section](#lobby-design), custom designed api calls are routed through [Passport.js](http://www.passportjs.org/) for authentication via the [JWT strategy](https://github.com/themikenicholson/passport-jwt) which uses [JSON Web Tokens](https://jwt.io/).
+To handle secured functions described in the [lobby section](#lobby-design), custom api routes based on [Express.js routing](https://expressjs.com/en/guide/routing.html) use POST requests that are then processed through [Passport.js](http://www.passportjs.org/) for authentication via the [JWT strategy](https://github.com/themikenicholson/passport-jwt) which uses [JSON Web Tokens](https://jwt.io/).
+After a successful login request, [```window.sessionStorage```](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage) is used on the client-side to maintain valid JWTs for the duration of the session.
+All direct modification requests to the player tracker and game tracker objects require valid JWTs to reduce the severity of potential malicious activity.

 For real time updates, the ```lobbyserver.js``` relies on Socket.io's continuous connections as a passive one-way transmission.